STIR/SHAKEN and Robocall Mitigation Database filing deadlines

 How does Bandwidth sign calls?

-- Outbound calls from Bandwidth customers using Bandwidth U.S. phone numbers are signed with “A” or full attestation.
+- Outbound IP-based calls from Bandwidth customers using Bandwidth U.S. phone numbers are signed with “A” or full attestation.

-- Outbound calls from Bandwidth customers using non-Bandwidth U.S. phone numbers are signed with “B” or partial attestation.
+- Outbound IP-based calls from Bandwidth customers using non-Bandwidth U.S. phone numbers are signed with “B” or partial attestation.

 We strongly recommend that our customers consult with legal counsel to determine if the above, combined with registering in the FCC's Robocall Mitigation Database, satisfies their regulatory requirements for STIR/SHAKEN.